District

 970-201-3079

-Currently pursuing a Master's in Paramedicine Leadership from Creighton University, I hold multiple specialized certifications including Nationally Registered Paramedic (NRP), Flight Paramedic-Certified (FP-C), and Certified Community Paramedic (CP-C).
-I am passionate about advancing emergency medical services through innovative education programs and community-oriented healthcare initiatives.
+Currently pursuing a Master's in Paramedicine Leadership from Creighton University, Tanya holds multiple specialized certifications including Nationally Registered Paramedic (NRP), Flight Paramedic-Certified (FP-C), and Certified Community Paramedic (CP-C).
+Her professional philosophy centers on continuous improvement, interdisciplinary collaboration, and ensuring emergency services meet the evolving needs of the community.

 Captains